A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 Spaces of automorphisms of manifolds have long been an active topic of research in topology, and various techniques have emerged for their study.
 In the case of high-dimensional manifolds, there are two competing approaches: On the one hand, one tries to understand the difference between the space of diffeomorphisms and the space of homotopy self-equivalences by introducing yet another space, the space of block diffeomorphisms, whose difference to homotopy equivalences is measured by surgery theory and whose difference to diffeomorphisms is measured, at least in a range depending only on the dimension of the manifold, in terms of Waldhausen's $A$-theory; see \cite{WW2} for a modern approach.
 An example of this approach being successfully employed is \cite{FH}, where Farrell and Hsiang investigate the rational homotopy type of various spaces of automorphisms, and in particular determine the rational homotopy groups of the space of homeomorphisms of aspherical manifolds in a range.
 This has a recent integral refinement in \cite{ELPUW}.

-On the other hand, with the work of Madsen, Tillmann and Weiss on Mumford's conjecture, a new line of investigation emerged.
-This approach is often referred to as \emph{scanning} and it tries to describe the cohomology of the classifying space of diffeomorphisms in terms of a certain Thom spectrum -- an object accessible to the computational methods of algebraic topology.
+On the other hand, with the work of Madsen, Tillmann, and Weiss on Mumford's conjecture, a new line of investigation emerged.
+This approach is based on cobordism theory and tries to describe the cohomology of the classifying space of diffeomorphisms in terms of a certain Thom spectrum -- an object accessible to the computational methods of algebraic topology.
 This method is particularly well suited to studying specific cohomology classes, the generalised Miller--Morita--Mumford classes.
 Since they are central to the present article let us briefly recall their definition.

 Given a smooth, oriented fibre bundle $p\colon E \rightarrow B$ with typical fibre a compact, closed, oriented manifold $M$ of dimension $d$, a coefficient ring $R$, and a characteristic class $c \in H^k(\BSO(d);R)$, the associated \emph{Miller--Morita--Mumford class}, or \emph{tautological class}, is the cohomology class